Understanding the domains and Bloom’s Taxonomy

 Introduction

-In teaching and Learning process three learning domains play a vital role.
+domains play vital role in teaching learning process.
 Bloom’s Taxonomy, a foundational framework in education, outlines three crucial learning domains: cognitive, effective, and psycho-motor.
 These domains, often represented as the head, heart, and hand respectively, signify different facets of learning.
 Developed by Dr. Benjamin S. Bloom and his team of educational psychologists in 1956, this taxonomy provides educators with a structured approach to teaching and evaluating learning objectives across these domains.

 The Cognitive Domain: Engaging the Mind